nubz/gds-validation/readme.md

 ## Example usage of the errors object
 In an Express route handler for a post you could pass the posted data alongside a page model to the `getPageErrors` method and this would return an error object that either contains errors or not.
-In this example we are writing the page model directly into the call as second parameter which can often be a quick way to get error handling on a page.
+In this example we are writing the page model directly into the call as second parameter which can often be a quick way to get error handling on a page, we could, alternatively, create a models.js file and export all of our models from there into our routes file.

 ```ecmascript 6
 const validation = require('@nubz/gds-validation')